hyperledger/fabric/docs/source/github/github.rst

 .. warning::

-   If you bypass the perscribed pull request process and generate a pull request from an edit you made using GitHub's editor UI, you must manually add your signature to the commit message when the commit is generated in the UI.
+   If you bypass the prescribed pull request process and generate a pull request from an edit you made using GitHub's editor UI, you must manually add your signature to the commit message when the commit is generated in the UI.